MathiasDarr/Fundamentals/spark/structured_streaming/aggregate_streams/README.md

 ## Running the application ##
 * ensure that spark 3.0.1 is installed
-*
-* compile the java kafka producer &
+* compile the java kafka producer & run
-    - cd kafka_timeseries_producer
     - mvn clean package
-    - java -jar
+    - java -jar avro_producers/event-producer/target/event-producer-0.1.0-SNAPSHOT.jar

 * run the kafka to avro producer to write time series data to kafka , randomly select one of five keys, each of which has a different normal distribution of values.
-    - java -jar avro_producers/event-producer/target/original-event-producer-0.1.0-SNAPSHOT.jar (from the kafka_timeseries_producer directory)
+    - java -jar avro_producers/event-producer/target/original-event-producer-0.1.0-SNAPSHOT.jar

 * submit the spark submit job (ctrl-c to terminate)
     * bash spark_submit.sh stream_aggregate.py